jfmherokiller/customllvm/llvm/docs/GettingStarted.rst

 ``llvm/tools``
 --------------

-Executables built out of the libraries above, which form the main part of the user interface.
+The **tools** directory contains the executables built out of the libraries above, which form the main part of the user interface.
 You can always get help for a tool by typing ``tool_name -help``.
 The following is a brief introduction to the most important tools.
 More detailed information is in